PJGilmw/Bioprospected_LCA/README.md

 + A python interface (e.g., Spyder) and a R interface (e.g., Rstudio)

++ An internet connection as the code downloads climatic data from an API.

 *Step by step procedure:*

 1. **Download or clone a local copy of the repository.
 Keep the folders structure.**